 The CSGA Pace of Play policy has been implemented to make contestants aware of their position on the golf course.
 The objective of this policy is to eliminate groups playing five-hour rounds.
 Players understanding the policy will become aware of their groups position on the course and over time begin to fix their own problems without an official putting the group on the clock.

-Effective January 1, 2017 the CSGA will be utilizing the following alternate policies and procedures for Championships with qualifiers.
+The CSGA utilizes the following alternate policies and procedures for Championships with qualifiers.

 Most CSGA tournaments have a predetermined size of field.
 The popularity of a number of CSGA events, in particular team events, has resulted in many events being oversubscribed.
 This policy addresses the criteria the CSGA will employ when oversubscription occurs.